Deep learning bank distress from news and numerical financial data: Results

 \section{Results}

-The experimental results confirm that the integration of numerical and textual data amplifies the prediction capability of the model compared with textual data alone.
+The experimental results confirm that the integration of numerical and textual data amplifies the prediction capability of the model compared to the inclusion of only textual data.
 The distress events in the database represent only 7\% of the cases, resulting in very skewed training classes as explained earlier.
 Moreover, given the nature of the problem, the identification of distress situations, it could be useful to weight differently false positives and false negatives.
 In an early warning application, a sensitive system is often preferable since a further investigation phase follows the detection of possible events.
 These peculiarities have to be taken into account during the evaluation of the model.